VISI = Medals & Titles For Skeleton Racers

 And he says VISI, from Vero Software, is a critical aspect of the company’s future.
 “It’s absolutely vital for creating both high precision performance parts, and carbon fibre lay-up tooling.”

-Baseboarding has recently been introduced at the Whistler Olympic Park in Canada, and Kristan Bromley describes it as “bodyboarding on snow” sliding down a groomed run on a patented board providing optimal ride dynamics, keeping the rider close to the snow, with a low centre of gravity.
+Baseboarding has recently been introduced at the Whistler Olympic Park in Canada, and Kristan Bromley describes it as “bodyboarding on snow” sliding down a groomed run on a patented board providing optimal ride dynamics, keeping the rider close to the snow, with a low center of gravity.
 “The Baseboard has a low friction curved base and parallel runners which create a highly agile board with easy-to-learn steering using feet and subtle upper body movements.
 It’s a safe recreational way for families visiting snow resorts to experience the head-first ride position of skeleton racing – which is an amazing adrenalin rush.”

 But Bromley Sports made its name in the highly competitive world of skeleton racing.
 “We’re giving athletes the tools to fight for Olympic medals, and VISI is absolutely pivotal in creating maximum-performing sleds by pushing boundaries to improve performance.
 Reducing aerodynamic drag by five per cent can cut an athlete’s time by one, two, or even three tenths of a second, and that’s enough to take them from tenth place right through to Gold.”

 With more than 60 carbon fibre and stainless steel components in the skeleton sled, and the prospect of mass producing Baseboards, he says it was important to bring the whole operation in-house.
-Previously, most of the tooling work was sent to sub-contractors, but he realised that by bringing tool design and manufacturing in-house they could create new designs, develop products faster, and innovate more efficiently.
+Previously, most of the tooling work was sent to sub-contractors, but he realized that by bringing tool design and manufacturing in-house they could create new designs, develop products faster, and innovate more efficiently.

 To achieve that, they invested in a Doosan DNM 650 VMC, retro-fitted with a Nikken fourth axis rotary table, driven using VISI’s multi-axis machining capability, meaning they can develop complex tooling as well as machining prismatic style components.
-“The VISI team were instrumental in explaining how the software works and getting us up and running with our machining centre.
+“The VISI team were instrumental in explaining how the software works and getting us up and running with our machining center.
 The engineers’ machining knowledge was invaluable, and without their support we wouldn’t have been able to get our products out there so quickly, helping athletes win medals in the World Cup.”

 The company, which was established by Kristan and his brother Richard in 2000, now use VISI for every component in their skeleton sleds and Baseboards.
 “And it’s not just the components that go into making up the products.
 We develop everything that supports the manufacturing process in VISI as well – the tooling and jigs.”